pushtype/push_type/README.md

 [![Build Status](https://travis-ci.org/pushtype/push_type.png?branch=master)](https://travis-ci.org/pushtype/push_type)
 [![Code Climate](https://codeclimate.com/github/pushtype/push_type.png)](https://codeclimate.com/github/pushtype/push_type)

 PushType is 100% free and open source.
-We are trying to establish an active and healthy [community of developers](https://discuss.pushtype.org) and accept input and contributions from the public - including you!
-Find out more about [contributing to PushType](https://discuss.pushtype.org).
+We want to establish an active and healthy community of developers who can build upon what we've started and help give the Rails world the CMS it's been waiting for.
+Find out more about [contributing to PushType](https://discuss.pushtype.org/t/pushtype-development-contribution-guidelines/30).

 ## Copyright / License